Listen to this article here

-The Williams Dreamland Theater was a staple in Greenwood before the massacre in 1921.
+The Williams Dreamland Theatre was a staple in Greenwood before the massacre in 1921.
 It boasted seating for up to 750 to come and enjoy live performances and silent feature films.

-The theater’s destruction was chronicled in the opening scene of the 2019 HBO series ‘Watchmen’.
+The theatre’s destruction was chronicled in the opening scene of the 2019 HBO series ‘Watchmen’.
 Dreamland was rebuilt in the 1950s before being lost again to urban removal during the construction of I-244.

 For community advocate Kolby Webster, Dreamland represented something unique to the history of Tulsa and the country as a whole.

-“Thinking about a Black-owned theater that was thriving up until the massacre and the highway it’s – it’s powerful,” Webster said in an interview with TheBWSTimes.
+“Thinking about a Black-owned theatre that was thriving up until the massacre and the highway it’s – it’s powerful,” Webster said in an interview with TheBWSTimes.